-Main Street accounts for its share-based compensation plans using the fair value method, as prescribed by ASC 718, Compensation - Stock Compensation.
-Accordingly, for restricted stock awards, Main Street measures the grant date fair value based upon the market price of its common stock on the date of the grant and amortizes the fair value of the awards as share-based compensation expense over the requisite service period or vesting term.
+Main Street accounts for its share-based compensation plans using the fair value method, as prescribed by ASC 718, Compensation-Stock Compensation.
+Accordingly, for restricted stock awards, Main Street measures the grant date fair value based upon the market price of its common stock on the date of the grant and amortizes the fair value of the awards as share-based compensation expense over the requisite service period, which is generally the vesting term.